Home Business & Other LaTeX Cookbook - Second Edition

 There’s more...

-One of the first poster classes is a0poster.
-It actually supports the paper sizes A0, A1, A2, and A3.
+One of the first poster classes is the a0poster class.
+It supports A0, A1, A2, and A3 paper sizes.
 It provides font sizes from 12 pt up to 107 pt.
 Math formulas are printed in a suitable size.
-There's no specific support for graphics, color, or text placement.
-For this, you would need additional packages, such as TikZ.
+There’s no specific support for graphics, color, or text placement.
+For this, you would need additional packages such as TikZ.

-In the recipe Creating a presentation, you saw the beamer package as a presentation class.
-The beamerposter package can be used together with it to produce presentations in poster size.
-It combines the beamer package with the a0poster code.
-So, you can produce large posters with a wide range of font sizes together with the beamer package's color and graphics capabilities, such as the beamer boxes with titles.
+In a previous recipe, you already saw beamer as a presentation class.
+The beamerposter package can be used together with it for producing presentations in poster size.
+It combines the beamer class with a0poster code.
+So, you can produce large posters with a wide range of font sizes together with beamer’s color and graphics capabilities, such as beamer boxes with titles.

-As mentioned previously, you can use the texdoc command or the Internet site http://texdoc.net to access the documentation of the aforementioned classes and packages.
+As noted before, you can use the texdoc command or the https://texdoc.org website to access the documentation of the mentioned classes and packages.

 About the Author